 Fixed factors can be thought of in terms of differences.

-The output for fixed factors provides estimates for mean-differences or slopes.
+The output for fixed predictors, then, gives estimates for mean-differences or slopes.

 Conclusions regarding fixed factors are particular to the values of these factors.
-For example, if one variety of cucumber is found to suffer significantly less damage than the other, this says nothing about cucumber varieties that were not tested.
+For example, if one variety of cucumber has significantly less damage than the other, you can make conclusions about these two varieties.
+This says nothing about cucumber varieties that were not tested.